1. These terms

-(a) You acknowledge that all intellectual property rights in the digital content and the Documents anywhere in the world belong to or have been licensed to us, that rights in the digital content and the Documents are licensed (not sold) to you, and that you have no rights in, or to, the digital content or the Documents other than the right to use them in accordance with the terms of this Licence.
+(a) You acknowledge that all intellectual property rights in the digital content and the Documents anywhere in the world belong to or have been licensed to us, that rights in the digital content and the Documents are licensed (not sold) to you, and that you have no rights in, or to, the digital content or the Documents other than the right to use them in accordance with the terms of this License.

 (b) You acknowledge that you have no right to have access to the digital content in source code form.

-(c) Subject to clauses 4(a) and 15.4(b), users retain the ownership of copyright and other intellectual property rights in content created and/or uploaded by them (user content) subject to any third party rights in that user content and the terms of any licence under which users use such user content).
+(c) Subject to clauses 4(a) and 15.4(b), users retain the ownership of copyright and other intellectual property rights in content created and/or uploaded by them (user content) subject to any third party rights in that user content and the terms of any license under which users use such user content).

-(d) You grant to us a limited, non-exclusive, revocable, worldwide, non-transferable licence to use the user content (including but not limited to any words or expressions added to the voice recognition dictionary) for the purposes of providing and/or enhancing the functionality of the products.
+(d) You grant to us a limited, non-exclusive, revocable, worldwide, non-transferable license to use the user content (including but not limited to any words or expressions added to the voice recognition dictionary) for the purposes of providing and/or enhancing the functionality of the products.

-15.5 Some third party products with which our products integrate are licensed exclusively subject to their own end user licence terms (Third Party EULA) made available at www.lexacomcloud.com/third-party-EULA/.
+15.5 Some third party products with which our products integrate are licensed exclusively subject to their own end user license terms (Third Party EULA) made available at www.lexacomcloud.com/third-party-EULA/.
 You agree to be bound by any relevant Third Party EULA.